HuntGlitch C# Project

 - .NET Core 2.1 SDK or later installed

-- A compatible IDE like Visual Studio or a text editor
+- A compatible IDE (e.g., Visual Studio) or a text editor

 Usage